kalpanaChaurasia/RxJavaSample/README.md

 #### RxJava 2 features several base classes you can discover operators on:

+All components are as follows:

+Flowable, Observable, Single, and Completable - does some work and emit values.

+Subsciption - work is going on or completed or is used to cancel.

+Operators - Modify Data

+Schedulers - Where the work should be done, which thread like main thread, etc.

+Subscriber/Disposable - where the response will be sent after work has been completed.

 Similar methods exists for the other data types, e.g., *Flowable.just(), Maybe.just() and Single.just

 io.reactivex.Flowable: 0..N flows, supporting Reactive-Streams and backpressure